Deep-MI/fsqc/README.md

 ___

 ## Requirements

-- A working installation of Freesurfer (6.0 or 7.x) must be sourced.

 - At least one structural MR image that was processed with Freesurfer 6.0, 7.x, or FastSurfer 1.1 or later (including the surface pipeline).